Kurento/kurento/kurento-media-server/README.dev.md

 Ignore the "*Server Error*" message: this is expected, and it actually proves that KMS is up and listening for connections.

 The [health checker script](https://github.com/Kurento/kurento-docker/blob/master/kurento-media-server/healthchecker.sh) inside this Docker image does something very similar in order to check if the container is healthy.

+### Why host networking?

+Notice how our suggested `docker run` command uses `--network host`?
+Using [Host Networking](https://docs.docker.com/network/host/) is recommended for software like proxies and media servers, because otherwise publishing large ranges of container ports would consume a lot of memory.
+You can read more about this issue in our [Troubleshooting Guide](https://doc-kurento.readthedocs.io/en/latest/user/troubleshooting.html#troubleshooting-docker-network-host).